Line-us/Line-us-Programming/README.md

 # Getting Started with Line-us Programming
 Line-us is a small internet connected robot drawing arm.
 It copies your movements in real time and draws with a real pen on paper.

 Line-us can be controlled using a simple TCP sockets API.
 The commands are a subset of GCode, loosely based on the [RepRap spec](http://reprap.org/wiki/G-code).
 The supported GCode set is described in the [GCode Specification Document](Documentation/GCodeSpec.pdf) but the primary command used for drawing is the G01 (interpolated move) command.

+The simplest way to get started is to try one of the examples below.

 # Contents
 - [Simple Python Example](#simple-python-example)